ztor2/lightgcn_recommender_pyg/README.md

-## LightGCN Recommender PyG/Jupyter implementation
+## LightGCN Recommender Pytorch-Geometric(PyG)/Jupyter notebook implementation
 Contact: ztor76@gmail.com, ksh567567@ds.seoultech.ac.kr
+for the Jupiter environment.
 <br>

 - This repository includes **LightGCN(He et al., 2020) recommender system pytorch-geometric/Jupyter notebook implementation with Python**.
 - Gowalla dataset from LightGCN paper is used for validation.
+- We corrected some minor errors in the original code and improved them more intuitively for the Jupyter notebook environment.

 <br>
 <br>